Head and Neck Cancer

 Surgery, radiation or chemotherapy are options in the treatment of head and neck cancer.
 Surgery at Virginia Mason is often done using minimally invasive procedures, including the use of an endoscopic laser, that provide for shorter hospital stays and faster recovery times.

 Virginia Mason is known for being a leader in using state-of-the-art imaging and procedures to ensure that head and neck cancer patients receive the best possible radiological assessment and treatment.
-It was the first medical center in the state of Washington to offer intraoperative radiation therapy (IORT) in a clinical trial.
-A collaboration between surgeons and radiation oncologists, IORT provides a single dose of radiation at the time of surgery to eligible patients.
-IORT can help protect tissue surrounding a tumor from the impact of radiation therapy.

 To learn more or to schedule an appointment, please call (206) 341-0675.